samal-rasmussen/png-validator/README.md

 It checks that the chunk layout is correct, and it checks that the crc code for each chunk is valid.

-Only 2.5 kb minified and uncompressed.
+Zero dependencies, 261 lines of source code, and only 2.5 kb after minification.

 Available as an npm package: https://www.npmjs.com/package/png-validator